udamir/allof-merge/README.md

 There are some libraries that can merge schemas combined with allOf.
 One of the most popular is [mokkabonna/json-schema-merge-allof](https://www.npmjs.com/package/json-schema-merge-allof), but it has some limitatons: Does not support circular $refs and no Typescript syntax out of the box.

 ## External $ref
-If one of your schemas contain a external $ref you should bundle them via [api-ref-bundler](https://github.com/udamir/api-ref-bundler) first.
+If schema contains an external $ref, you should bundle it via [api-ref-bundler](https://github.com/udamir/api-ref-bundler) first.

 ## Installation
 ```SH